wlanslovenija/nodewatcher-agent/README.rst

 .. _nodewatcher: https://github.com/wlanslovenija/nodewatcher

-UBUS API
+ubus API
 --------

-The nodewatcher agent exposes an API via UBUS_ so other applications can access its data feeds.
+The nodewatcher agent exposes an API via ubus_ so other applications can access its data feeds.
 It registers itself under the `nodewatcher.agent` identifier.
 Currently the only supported method is `get_data` which can be used as follows::